orbitalchicken/Roadmap/README.md

 Missing
 -------
+	[Fixed] Add cinnamon-bluetooth
+	[Fixed] Add 32bit Flash support for Steam out of the box [Fixed] Add lintian (gdebi shows the lintian tab whether it's installed or not, so better show techie info than an error message)
 	Mintify and pin unity-greeter
-	Add cinnamon-bluetooth
 	Support for Wacom tablet missing
-	Add 32bit Flash support for Steam out of the box

 System
 ------